EnesBrt/Python-codes-for-practice/README.md

 The codes in this repository are organized into different folders, The following scripts are included in this repository:

+- black_jack.py - A casino game

+- hangman_words.py - A word guessing game

-hello_world.py - A simple script that prints "Hello, world!" to the console fibonacci.py - A script that generates the first n numbers in the fibonacci sequence calculator.py - A simple calculator that can perform basic arithmetic operations.
+- calculator.py - A simple calculator that can perform basic arithmetic operations

+- question_model.py - a quizz game made with object oriented programming

+- snake.py - A snake game made with object oriented programming

+- guess_a_number.py - A simple guessing game where a user is supposed to guess a number between 0 and N

+and much more.

 To run a code, navigate to the directory containing the code and run the following command in your terminal: